 What you can do

 Your network is what will relieve the pressure.
-Friends, family, mothers groups (that you actually get along with) all play an important role in allowing you to interact with people that can actually talk back.
+Friends, family, and mother groups (that you actually get along with) all play an important role in allowing you to interact with people who can actually talk back.

-When you leave work, the lack of daily social contact can be the greatest shock.
+The lack of daily social contact can be the greatest shock when you leave work.
 You need to make an effort to retain that contact outside just your partner.

 A catch-up with your best friend can be rejuvenating.
 While the grandparents take over, some quiet time can release the pressure valve and allow you to look inwards instead of constantly outwards.

-If you are lucky enough to have these things in your life, take advantage.
+Take advantage if you are lucky enough to have these things in your life.
 It can make all the difference.

 Finding Purpose